Free and Low Fee Robo-Advisors Still Need to Make Money

 Robo-advisors typically charge some sort of asset management fee, even if that fee is very low.
 The fee is charged as a percentage of the amount invested or assets under management (AUM) Robo-advisors typically have very low costs associated with their maintenance.
 Combine this with the fact that they have billions of dollars under management.
 So, even if they all charged 0.15% they would still make a good deal of money.

-The fund management expense ratio is a flat fee, regardless of whether or not you make money on your ETF or mutual fund investment.
-Some expense ratios are higher than others, but that isn’t always an indication of performance.
+The fund management expense ratio is a flat fee paid to the exchange traded (ETF) or mutual fund to manage the fund, regardless of whether or not you make money on your ETF or mutual fund investment.
+Some fund expense ratios are higher than others, but that isn’t always an indication of performance.
 Although, funds with lower expense ratios leave more money to be invested as less is going into the pocket of the fund manager.

 So, while expense ratio fees are something you typically pay, they do not help the robo-advisor make money.
-You’re much better off looking at the AUM fees to understand how much money is going directly to the robo-advisor.
+To understand how much money is going directly to the robo-advisor look at the robo-advisory management fee.

 That’s right—robo-advisors can still make money while keeping your data safe!